prath-void/devops-sre-challenge/9-RabbitMQ-logs/README.md

 # Day 9 Challenge - RabbitMQ Logging System Enhancement

 ## Overview
 Day 9's challenge continues from Day 8, enhancing the distributed logging system using RabbitMQ.
-In this phase, we will implement additional features such as improved log formatting and error handling in both the log producer and consumer scripts.
+In this phase, we have to implement additional features such as improved log formatting and implement a log producer and consumer system using RabbitMQ.

 ## Output Screenshot